RickPaddock/shopping-cart/README.md

 1. [Using JAR file](#Using-JAR-file)
 2. [Using Docker Desktop](#Using-Docker-Desktop)

-I advise using the JAR file as it is pre-compiled and runs substantially quicker,<br> but if you have any issue with that then try using Docker Desktop.
+I advise using the JAR file as it is pre-compiled and runs substantially quicker, but if you have any issue with that then try using Docker Desktop.

 Additionally, there is the equivalent code in Python, which can be run using [these instructions](#Python-code)<br>
 This has an additional and optional `-i` command line argument which prints the cumulative price of items.